 CSUMB advises you that you must supply complete and accurate information on the application for admission, residency questionnaire and financial aid forms.
 Further, you must, when requested, submit authentic and official transcripts of all previous academic work attempted.
 Failure to file complete, accurate, and authentic application documents may result in denial of admission, cancellation of registration or academic credit, suspension or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).

 Social Security Number

 Prospective students applying for part-time or full-time undergraduate programs of study must submit a completed undergraduate application.
-The $55 nonrefundable application fee should be paid on-line at the time of application via credit card, e-check, or PayPal, and may not be transferred or used to apply to another term.
-An alternate major may be indicated on the application.
-The applications of persons denied admission to an impacted campus may be rerouted to another campus at no cost, but only if the applicant is CSU eligible.
+The $55 nonrefundable application fee must be paid on-line at the time of application via credit card, e-check, or PayPal, and may not be transferred or used to apply to another term.
+The applications of persons denied admission to an impacted campus may be redirected to another campus at no cost, but only if the applicant is CSU eligible.

 Selection of Major

 The majors offered at CSUMB are listed in the Undergraduate Education section of this catalog.
 You should review these descriptions before filing an application.
 CSUMB accepts students who are undecided about their major.
 If undecided, use the undeclared category on the application form.

 The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
 Some programs are impacted at every campus which they are offered; others are impacted only at a few campuses.
 Candidates for admission must meet all of the campus’ specified supplementary admission criteria if applying to an impacted program or campus.